 Common Name(s): Astragalus acutirostris S. Watson – sharpkeel milkvetch; A. didymocarpus Hook. & Arn. – two-seeded milkvetch; A. layneae Greene – Layne milkvetch; A. lentiginosus Douglas – freckled milkvetch; and A. nuttallianus (Rydb.)
 Barneby – small-flowered milkvetch.

-Functional group and bloom season: A. acutirostris is an annual plant blooming April to May; A. didymocarpus is a winter annual blooming February to May; A. layneae is a herbaceous perennial blooming March to June; A. lentiginosus is an herbaceous perennial that blooms from March to June; A. nuttallianus is a winter annual blooming May to June (Baldwin et al. 2002; Wojciechowski and Spellenberg 2017).
+Functional group and bloom season: Astragalus acutirostris is an annual plant blooming April to May; A. didymocarpus is a winter annual blooming February to May; A. layneae is a herbaceous perennial blooming March to June; A. lentiginosus is an herbaceous perennial that blooms from March to June; A. nuttallianus is a winter annual blooming May to June (Baldwin et al. 2002; Wojciechowski and Spellenberg 2017).

-Distribution in Mojave/Habitat: A. didymocarpus occurs throughout the Mojave Desert and grows in gravelly or sandy soils in open areas below 1550 m (Baldwin et al. 2002).
-A. layneae is also widespread throughout the Mojave Desert, growing in sandy washes and flats between 450 m and 1550 m (Baldwin et al. 2002).
-A. nuttallianus var. imperfectus occurs mainly in the eastern Mojave Desert and grows in sandy or gravelly flats and washes from 300 m to 1950 m (Baldwin et al. 2002).
-A. lentiginosus has numerous varieties that grow from the western Mojave to the southern Sierra Nevada Range down into Sonoran Desert, but generally the species can be found in dry, open sites, at a wide elevation range (-30 m to 3600 m; Baldwin et al. 2002).
+Distribution in Mojave/Habitat: Astragalus didymocarpus occurs throughout the Mojave Desert and grows in gravelly or sandy soils in open areas below 1550 m (Baldwin et al. 2002).
+Astragalus layneae is also widespread throughout the Mojave Desert, growing in sandy washes and flats between 450 m and 1550 m (Baldwin et al. 2002).
+Astragalus nuttallianus var. imperfectus occurs mainly in the eastern Mojave Desert and grows in sandy or gravelly flats and washes from 300 m to 1950 m (Baldwin et al. 2002).
+Astragalus lentiginosus has numerous varieties that grow from the western Mojave to the southern Sierra Nevada Range down into Sonoran Desert, but generally the species can be found in dry, open sites, at a wide elevation range (-30 m to 3600 m; Baldwin et al. 2002).

 Flower color and shape: Corolla color for A. acutirostris is white and light pink to purple; A. didymocarpus is also white blending to purple at the tips; A. layneae is light yellow and blending to purple at the tips; A. lentiginosus is mostly light purple, but fading to white deep in the flower; A. nuttallianus is white turning to purple at the margins.
 Flowers are papilionaceous.